crcn/tandem-old/README.md

 ## Planned features

-Below are some planned v1 features for Tandem.
-For the most part, it will contain a similar experience to Chrome's web inspector.
+Below are some planned MVP, and future features for Tandem.

 #### (v1) Artboards